Laboratory 8

 Set-up e tear-down

-• The inelegance lies in the fact that we must create the image, camera, and tracer objects in every test.
+• The repetition arises because we must re-initialize the image, camera, and tracer objects in every test.

 • Test frameworks (not all 🙁) usually provide the ability to invoke set-up procedures to create the objects on which the tests are then executed.